 - That your negligence directly lead to someone’s death

 But let’s say you did break another law.
 It still might not count as DUI manslaughter unless you clearly acted with negligence.
-Negligence means you did something a reasonable person wouldn’t do, that endangered someone else.
+Negligence means you did something a reasonable person wouldn’t do that endangered someone else.

 Gross Vehicular Manslaughter DUI in California

-Gross vehicular manslaughter is identical to regular vehicular manslaughter, except for two things:
+Gross vehicular manslaughter is identical to regular vehicular manslaughter except for two things:

 - The prosecution must prove that you acted with “gross” negligence

 “Gross” negligence is much more careless than ordinary negligence.
-It means you acted in a completely reckless way, that anyone would know is potentially life-threatening.
+It means you acted in a completely reckless way that anyone would know is potentially life-threatening.
 For example, speeding through stop lights or driving into oncoming traffic would count as gross negligence.

 The sentences for gross vehicular manslaughter are more severe than regular vehicular manslaughter.
-Many regular vehicular manslaughter cases are tried as misdemeanors—usually if it seems you didn’t mean to hurt anyone, if it was a first offense, or if you were not far over the legal limit.
-But gross vehicular manslaughter DUI is a felony and carries much harder penalties.
-This includes a minimum of 4 years in prison, and up to 10 years in prison.
+Many regular vehicular manslaughter cases are misdemeanors—usually if it seems you didn’t mean to hurt anyone, if it was a first offense, or if you were not far over the legal limit.

 California’s DUI Murder Law